ReacSedim/mainsolver/README.md

-The main structure of the code, including the makefile and a number of subroutines in this program were partially based on the paper
+The main structure of the code and a number of subroutines in this program were partially based on the paper **SDIMA_MOL**
-**SDIMA_MOL**